artemdev/plan-commits-skill/README.md

 of uncommitted changes into clean, feature-scoped commits — and never commits for you.

 You staged 14 files across three half-finished features, a debug `out.json`, and a `.env` you forgot about.
-Instead of hand-crafting `git add -p` for the next ten minutes, you say *"split this into commits"* and review a plan.
+Instead of mentally splitting this into commits, you type `/plan-commits` and review a plan.

 ## TL;DR